Current bills affecting animals, the status and what, if any, action is needed (updated July 4, 2014):

 - SB 1154: This bill will help district attorneys investigate and prosecute illegal gambling operations involving animal fighting with $250,000 for the Attorney General grant to local DAs to investigate, prosecute and enforce laws relating to illegal gambling that involves animal fighting.
 Introduced by State Sen. John Yudichak.
 Action needed: Ask your State Senator to support.

-- SB 1176: This bill will prohibits landlords from forcing families from having to subject their pets to unnecessary, costly and cruel procedures such as declawing and devocalization.
+- SB 1176: This bill will prohibit landlords from forcing families from having to subject their pets to unnecessary, costly and cruel procedures such as declawing and devocalization.
 Introduced by Senator Mike Stack.

 House Bills to support:

 - HB 164: Possession of Animal Fighting Paraphernalia an act that will close down any illicit operations that make or sell animal fighting paraphernalia; from the razor-sharp knives used to make cockfights bloodier, to the conditioning equipment used to prepare dogs to fight.
 Introduced by Rep. Todd Stephens + 55 co-sponsors.
 Status: Passed PA House unanimously, passed Senate Judiciary Committee and second consideration in the Senate!
-Action needed: Ask your State Senator to support.
+Action needed: Ask your State Senator to send HB 164 to the Governor ASAP!

 - HB 41: Anti-Tethering - Prohibits tethering a dog outside between 10 p.m. and 6 a.m.,in extreme weather; and limits the type of tether which may be used.
 Introduced by Rep. Mario Scavello + 31 co-sponsors.
 Status: Referred to House Judiciary Committee.